 Customers, licensees, and other third parties are not authorized by McAfee to use McAfee code names in advertising, promotion, or marketing of any product or service.
 The use of any McAfee code name in advertising will automatically disqualify the advertisement from qualification for reimbursement under any McAfee cooperative marketing program, and could result in termination from McAfee marketing programs.

-McAfee does not represent or warrant that any McAfee code name is non-infringing or available for use in commerce.
+McAfee does not represent or warrant that any McAfee code name is non-infringing or available for use in commerce, and expressly disclaims any such representations or warranties.
 Use by customers, licensees, or other third parties of McAfee code names may provoke legal challenges from others claiming rights in such names, and may result in legal liability.
 McAfee accepts no responsibility or liability arising from or related to such third-party use (in any way) of McAfee code names.
-McAfee will not under any circumstances indemnify, defend, or hold harmless any customer, licensee, or other third party for the use of a McAfee code name.
+McAfee will not, under any circumstances, indemnify, defend, or hold harmless any customer, licensee, or other third party for the use of a McAfee code name.
 Third-party use of McAfee code names is at the user's sole risk.

 For further information, please contact: